 The Class A Notes rank pro rata and pari passu without preference or priority among themselves in relation to payment of interest and principal at all times, as provided in the Conditions and the Transaction Documents.
 The Class B Notes rank pro rata and pari passu without preference or priority among themselves in relation to payment of principal at all times, but subordinate to payments of interest and principal on the Class A Notes, as provided in the Conditions and the Transaction Documents.
-The Class C Notes rank pro rata and pari passu without preference or priority among themselves in relation to payment of principal at all times, but subordinate to payments.
-The Class C Notes rank pro rata and pari passu without preference or priority among themselves in relation to payment of principal at all times, but subordinate to payment of principal at all times, but subordinate to payment of principal at all times, but subordinate to payments of interest and principal on the Class A Notes and the Transaction Documents.
+The Class C Notes rank pro rata and pari passu without preference or priority among themselves in relation to payment of principal at all times, but subordinate to payments of interest and principal on the Class A Notes and the Class B Notes, as provided in the Conditions and the Transaction Documents.